KorayErkan/tw-portfolio/installation-guide/notes.md

 # Installation Guide Notes

-This section is based on advice that can be found on a [Technical Communication Center article](https://technicalcommunicationcenter.com/2009/09/09/how-to-write-a-software-installation-guide/).
-I bear the sole responsibility for the document, and the aforementioned site is mentioned only for courtesy.
+This section is based on advice that can be found in a [Technical Communication Center article](https://technicalcommunicationcenter.com/2009/09/09/how-to-write-a-software-installation-guide/).
+I bear the sole responsibility for the document, and that article is mentioned only for courtesy.

 ## General info